elastisys/compliantkubernetes/docs/operator-manual/maintenance.md

 1. Note what version of Kubespray that is currently used in the cluster and the Kubespray version we want to upgrade to.
     Then check the release notes for each version in between to see if there are anything that might cause any problems, if so then consult the rest of the operations team before proceeding.
     Also check if the newer Kubespray version would upgrade Kubernetes to a new minor version, if so then the Application Developer should get a notice of x weeks before proceeding to let them check for any deprecated APIs that they might be using.
-    You should never upgrade more than one patch version of Kubespray at a time.
+    You should never upgrade more than one minor version of Kubespray at a time.
-    E.g. if you are at Kubespray version 2.13.3 and are going to 2.15.0 then the upgrade path would be 2.13.3 -> 2.13.4 -> 2.14.0 -> 2.14.1 -> 2.14.2 -> 2.15.0.
+    E.g. if you are at Kubespray version 2.13.3 and are going to 2.15.0 then the upgrade path would be 2.13.3 -> 2.14.2 -> 2.15.0.
-    Patches that are released to an older minor version can be skipped, e.g. new patches to 2.14 after 2.15 has been released.
-    Read more about Kubespray upgrades in their [documentation](https://kubespray.io/#/docs/upgrades).
+    Read more about Kubespray upgrades in their [documentation](https://kubespray.io/#/docs/operations/upgrades).

 1. Checkout the next Kubespray version by checking out the last compliantkubernetes-kubespray commit (the commit is `next-version` in the snippet below) that used that version and updating the submodule.